pbjacob/Notebooks/README.md

 Self Knowledge Management
 test it

-edit by zbo in second branch
+edit by zbo in 1st branch